 \subsection{Dataset}

-To solve the optimization problem and generate adversarial patterns, we developed a custom dataset in UE5 using the M923 3D truck model.
-This dataset is critical for training the neural renderer as well as testing the adversarial performance of our method.
-The dataset comprises two key parts: (1) a core set of truck images captured at various positions and orientations within the virtual UE5 environment, and (2) a supplementary high-resolution texture dataset, specifically designed to enhance the neural renderer's generalization.
+{To develop and evaluate our adversarial camouflage approach, we constructed a custom dataset in Unreal Engine 5 (UE5) featuring an M923 3D truck model.
+This dataset plays a dual role; it is used both for training the PRN and for guiding the adversarial texture optimization.
+We organized the data generation process into two main~parts: \begin{itemize} \item \textbf{Core Truck Dataset:} A large collection of rendered truck images under diverse positions, camera parameters, and~textures. \item \textbf{High-Resolution Texture Dataset:} A complementary set of 4,000 high-resolution texture images. \end{itemize} }

-\paragraph{Core Truck Dataset} Our primary dataset consists of truck images rendered with precise control over environmental conditions and camera parameters.
-We placed the vehicle in 25 distinct positions across the scene.
-For each position, 2,000 images were generated by positioning the camera randomly within a radius of 5m to 35m from the vehicle with a randomly selected texture from the High-Resolution Texture Dataset.
-The camera was always directed toward the truck and randomly oriented with azimuth angles ranging from 5° to 90° and elevation angles from 0° to 360°, ensuring diverse coverage of viewing angles.
-For each sample of the dataset, the following elements are generated $X_{ref}$, $X_{gray}$, $X_{d}$, $M$, $\theta_c$, and corresponding texture $T$.